 A degree in biomedical science is a stepping stone to further study, from entry to health professional training programs to higher degrees in research.

-ACU offers a three year Bachelor of Biomedical Science program, as well as a one year honours program for high achieving students and three biomedical science dual degrees, being introduced from Semester 1 2016:
+ACU offers a three year Bachelor of Biomedical Science program, as well as a one year honours program for high achieving students and three biomedical science dual degrees:

 - Bachelor of Biomedical Science/ Bachelor of Applied Public Health